 Use a school event such as sports day or an end of term show as an excuse to get snappy.

 Or again you could decorate your own frame for your child to show off their craft skills.
-Check out this great crayon frame which is both easy to make and a unique idea.

 3. Edible gifts

 Cook up something in the kitchen to show teacher how much you care.

 These delicious mint chocolate truffles are so simple to make, and the ingredients cost around £3.

 Or these vanilla star biscuits are just as easy, and could be decorated with your teacher’s name in icing.
 Ingredients cost around £3.50.
 Don’t worry if you’re without a star-shaped cookie cutter – cutting around a cardboard template will do the trick.

 Wrap up a batch in a cellophane bag and tie with a ribbon.
 Together with your fancy wrapping, this delicious gift will cost around £5.

 A charity gift in your teacher’s name is the ultimate show of kindness.